lllllll-llll-llllll/game-engine/README.md

 VARIABLE EXPANSION

-there is an order to how expansion occurs. macro > variables > math
+there is an order to how expansion occurs:

-MACROS
+>macro > variables > math

+#MACROS

 macro prefixes expand if the first word is a valid macro's name.

-VARIABLES
+#VARIABLES

 variables expand bracketed words into that variable's value.
 "[name] and [enemy[number]]" will expand "name" first, then "number", then "enemy#".